fusionstrings/project-fusion/readme.md

 ## Hello there!

 Presenting ambitious, opinionated and yet highly flexible web app starter kit for modular development.

+### Features —

+*   JSPM package manager
+*   Support to ES6/Ecmascript 2015, AMD or common JS using System JS
+*   Automatic semver bump based GIT commit message
+*   Automatic release notes from GIT commit message
+*   TDD / BDD using Karma, Mocha and Chai
+*   Automatic styleguide generation
+*   Styleguide variables can be changed from dashboard
+*   External and internal dependency management from NPM, Bower, Github, Bitbucket, Stash or any custom private/public endpoint.
+*   CSS as module dependency
+*   Linting
+*   Code coverage
+*   CSS regression testing
+*   Optimize HTML and CSS using CSS nano and HTML inspector

 ## How to use